klenwell/covid-19/README.md

 ```

 ## Testing
-There are no tests at this time.
+There are a few tests.
+At this time, they are focused mainly on making quick fixes for breaking changes in page source formatting.

+To run the full test suite:

+    nosetests

 ## Development